 is a representative of the external product $u = u_1 \times u_2 \times \cdots \times u_\ell \in \SHhyperf{(p)}(M)$. \end{proposition} \begin{proof} This formula is obtained by the cup product formula, and then, by repeated applications of the remark after Lemma {\ref{lemma:fundamental_equiv}} in Appendix.
 Note that Lemma {\ref{lem:product_gluing}} is an immediate consequence of this procedure. \end{proof}

-The above expression appears to be rather complicated, however, it becomes much simpler for some particular but important cases\,: \begin{example} Assume all the $X_k$ are Stein.
+The above expression appears to be rather complicated, however, it becomes much simpler in some particular but important cases\,: \begin{example} Assume all the $X_k$'s are Stein.
 Then we may take, for each $k$, a representative $(\tau_{k,\,1},\,\tau_{k,\,{01}})$ of $u_k$ so that $\tau_{k,\,1} = 0$.
-In this case, a representative of $u$ is give by
+A representative of $u$ is then given by

-Here the constant $e$ is $\dfrac{\ell(\ell -1)}{2} + \displaystyle\sum_{k=1}^{\ell-1} (\ell - k)(n_k+p_k)$.
+Here the constant $e$ is $\frac{\ell(\ell -1)}{2} + \sum_{k=1}^{\ell-1} (\ell - k)(n_k+p_k)$.